 Course of Study for Predental Curriculum.
-Freshman year, physical education activities, Health Education 21, Speech Arts 3, English 1A, English 2 or other literature course Marketine 21, Speech Arts 3, English 1A, English 2 or other literature course, Mathematics 3 and 4, or equivalents, Chemistry 1A-1B, Biology 1 and 2: sophomora page 14. and 2; sophomore year, physical education activities, Psychology 1, Chemistry 4 or 5, and 12 Physics 24 3B 12 and 12 Physics 24 3B 12 and 13 Physics 24 3B 12 and 13 Physics 24 3B 12 and 14 physics 24 3B 12 and 15 physics 24 and 15 physics 24 3B 12 and 15 physics 24 and 15 physics 25 physics 5, and 12, Physics 2A-2B and 3A-3B, Zoology 60, Biology 15, social science including fornia state and local payers, institutions and ideals; U. S. Constitution; and Cali-
+Freshman year, physical education activities, Health Science and Safety 21, Speech Communication 3, English 1, English 3 or other literature course, Mathematics 3 and 4, or equivalents, Chemistry 1A-1B, Biology 1 and 2; sophomore year, physical education activities, Psychology 1, Chemistry 4 or 5, and 12, Physics 1A-1B or 2A-2B and 3A-3B, Zoology 60, Biology 15, social science including courses in American history, institutions and ideals; U.S. Constitution; and California state and local government.

-The following courses for a third year in preparation for dentistry are suggested: Chemistry 112, Biology 156, Art 119A, Psychology 11, 106, and additional courses in general education
+The following courses for a third year in preparation for dentistry are suggested: Chemistry 112, Biology 156, Art 119A, Psychology 106, 107, and additional courses in general education.